By Judy Huch

 Spread the good within your own business, community, state, and nation, and make sure everyone you connect with knows what an Audiologist is and, in that moment, whoever you are connecting with THEY are the most important person in the world.

-Judy Huch, AuD, is an audiologist in private practice and a member of the Academy’s Public Awareness Committee.
+Judy Huch, AuD, is an audiologist in private practice and Chair of the Academy’s Public Awareness Committee.